Forests Issues & Threats

 Not only does this have huge consequences for the climate and for wildlife, it’s a major human rights concern: some 1.2 to 1.7 billion people worldwide depend on forests for the livelihood.

-That’s why Greenpeace is campaigning to expose the companies that profit off of deforestation and the governments that turn a blind eye, bringing us closer to a deforestation-free future.
+That’s why Greenpeace is campaigning to expose the companies that profit off of degrading and destroying forests and the governments that turn a blind eye, bringing us closer to a deforestation-free future.

 What’s Driving Deforestation?

 The causes of deforestation vary from region to region, but have one important thing in common: us.
 Human activity is behind all major causes of forest destruction, whether its to support the industries that make products we use every day or make space to grow our food.
 Here are just some of the ways business-as-usual is contributing to deforestation.

 Agribusiness—in which huge areas of forest are burned or cleared to make space for crops and livestock—is the number one driver of deforestation.
 These practices are turning some of the most biodiverse areas in the world into monocultures.

 Illegal logging is an immense, multi-billion dollar industry threatening forests worldwide.
 Some research even suggests that illegal activities make up more than 10 percent of the global timber trade, representing more than $150 billion per year.

 Coal and bitumen (oil) extraction have permanently destroyed large swaths some of the world’s most important forests.
 In Canada’s tar sands region, millions of acres of wildlife habitat have been disrupted, with millions more on the chopping block.

 Mining for metals like gold, copper, and aluminum not only requires clearing forests, it also contaminates forest ecosystems with pollution and runoff.